 Embodiment can be more than a cherished idea.
 It can become the foundation of your life.
 Not by accumulating more information.
 Not by increasing your knowledge of how the body works, how it breaks down.
 Only by becoming intimate with your own body.
-This intimacy requires a practice, a somatic practice, that is undertaken as enquiry, not as a search for knowledge or self improvement.
+This intimacy requires a practice, a somatic practice, that is undertaken as enquiry, not as a search for knowledge, self-expression, or self improvement.

 This enquiry must be directed to the intelligence of the body.
 It must be focussed through its experiential vulnerabilities, rather than its theoretical potential.
 It must allow the intelligence of your body to release itself from the constraints of habit, and the limits of the mind.
 It must be based on nothing more than feeling sensations, as clearly and deeply as possible.
 It must become fertilised by nothing less than intimacy with sensation itself.
 This intimacy will ground the intelligence of your mind in its source.
 This grounding will allow it to feel safe and let go of its need to know and control more, into its ability to enjoy, create and play more.